 Need Help Understanding the Opportunity Zones Eligibility?
-Start Here!
+(Updated)

 The growing awareness of the Opportunity Zones Program has left many with questions regarding geographic eligibility for designation as Opportunity Zones.
 This post seeks to clarify the census tract eligibility criteria and answer some of the most common questions we have been receiving on this topic.
-This information is based on our current understanding of the legislation as of the IRS guidance on February 8, 2018, and will be updated to reflect future guidance from the U.S. Department of the Treasury on these issues.
+This information is based on our current understanding of the legislation as of the IRS guidance on February 27, 2018 and will be updated to reflect future guidance from the US Treasury Department.

-In addition to this post, be sure to check out our Opportunity Zones landing page for the latest information about the program and be on the lookout for a new tool we have created to replace the Opportunity Zones classification map published previously on this blog to:
+In addition to this post, be sure to check out our Opportunity Zones landing page for the latest information about the program and our Opportunity Zone Eligibility Tool.
+This tool allows users to:

-- Provide additional functionality to overlay federal program data to assist with designation strategies.
+- Overlay federal program data to assist with designation strategies;

 The most important geographic definition to consider is what constitutes a Low-Income Community.
 This is important for two reasons: